joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | Speed Limit 130 km/h | Speed limit (50km/h) |
 | Priority road        | Yield |

+This is twice as good as model 2.

 #### 3. Describe how certain the model is when predicting on each of the five new images

 The code for making predictions on my final model is located in the last cell of the Ipython notebook.

 ##### Bumpy road (label 22)

-For the Bumpy road (label 22) image, the model is very sure that this is a `No passing` sign (probability of 0.995), however this does not match the actual sign and probably due to the quality of the icon on the sign other signs are concidered.
+For the Bumpy road (label 22) image, **model 4** is very sure that this is a `No passing` sign (probability of 0.995), however this does not match the actual sign and probably due to the quality of the icon on the sign other signs are concidered.

 | Probability | Prediction| Label |
 |:-----------:|:---------:|:------|